IBM/ibm-licensing-operator/README.md

 kubectl delete namespace ${GLOBAL_CATALOG_NAMESPACE}
 ```

-### Troubleshoot
+### Troubleshooting

 #### CreateContainerConfigError Marketplace Operator error

-If something goes wrong while installing operator-marketplace look for pods in marketplace.
+In case of poblems  during the installation of operator-marketplace, check the pods in the marketplace and their status.

-If you see error like this:
+If you see the following error, note down the pod name:

 ```console
 $ kubectl get pod -n $GLOBAL_CATALOG_NAMESPACE